-- Ensure that you install the correct type of microprocessor option your computer supports.
-When two microprocessors are installed, both must be identical. - For E5-1600 series microprocessors, the computer can support only one installed.
-If you want to install two microprocessors into your computer, use the E5-2600 series microprocessors. - A second heat sink and fan assembly is also required.
-Ensure that you have this assembly available before starting the installation. - Use any documentation that comes with the microprocessor option kit and follow those instructions in addition to the instructions in this topic. - Your microprocessor, socket, and socket cover might look slightly different from the illustrations in this topic.
+- Ensure that you install the correct type of microprocessor option your computer supports. - Use any documentation that comes with the microprocessor option kit and follow those instructions in addition to the instructions in this topic. - Your microprocessor, socket, and socket cover might look slightly different from the illustrations in this topic.

-To install the second microprocessor, do the following:
+To replace the microprocessor, do the following:

 - 1. Remove all media from the drives and turn off all attached devices and the computer.
 Then, disconnect all power cords from electrical outlets and disconnect all cables that are connected to the computer. - 2.
 Remove the computer cover.
 See "Removing the computer cover" on page 82. - 3.
-Place the computer on its side to gain easier access to the system board. - Locate the microprocessor socket 2 on the system board.
-See "Locating parts on the system board" on page 76.
+Place the computer on its side to gain easier access to the system board. - 4.
+Remove the heat sink and fan assembly.
+See "Replacing the heat sink and fan assembly" on page 95. - 5.
+Locate the microprocessor socket.